cosmicmonkeysounds/CosmicArduinoAudioCircuitUtilities/README.md

 A stupid simple on/off DigitalDevice derived class with debounce.

-### LinkedList.h

-A little helper struct so I don't need to include the C++ standard library just to use the Vector class.
-A doubly linked list works just fine for now (:

 ## Authors

 * **John Janigan-Mills** - *Chief-Maniac-in-charge* - [Cosmic Monkey Sounds](http://cosmicmonkeysounds.com)